survivejs/react-book/manuscript/08_building_kanban.md

 }
 ```

-We'll also need some build specific configuration to make webpack pick up our JSX.
+We'll also need some build specific configuration to make Webpack pick up our JSX.
 We can set up sourcemaps while at it.
 I'll be using `source-map` option here as that's a good pick for production.

 **webpack.config.js**